ibex-team/ibex-lib/doc/strategy.rst

 the box hasn't changed meanwhile.
 One would like to store this information in the box.
 This is precisely what ''box properties'' allow to do.

 All is based on the ``Bxp`` interface.
-This ``Bxp`` interface allows to extend the simple ``IntervalVector`` data structure and to make this extension being propagated through a search tree.
+This ``Bxp`` interface allows to extend the simple ``IntervalVector`` data structure and to make this extension being propagated through a strategy (search tree).
 The extended box is then visible by all operators involved in the strategy (contractors, bisectors, cell buffers, etc.).

 Note that the name of this interface is a trigram (like ``Ctc`` or ``Bsc``) just to encourage programers to prefix subclasses by ``Bxp`` (this is a recommended usage).